TheRandomLabs/Scoop-Python/README.md

 * Packages installed globally from this bucket will need to be migrated for any Python update.
 * Packages installed locally from this bucket will need to be migrated for any minor or major Python update.
+* Installing `mypy-py` requires pip to be installed.

 ## migrate-python-packages